Mikra011/todo-back/Readme.md

 I used RTK Query for backend interactions, and I really like how it centralizes all fetching and caching in one place.
 It's particularly convenient to work with, even when the app becomes more CRUD-heavy.

-For the drag-and-drop functionality, I chose to use [dnd-kit](https://dndkit.com/).
+For the drag-and-drop functionality, I chose to use <a href="https://dndkit.com/" target="_blank">dnd-kit</a>.
 It's a lightweight, well-maintained library, and I would definitely use it again.

 I added a basic spinner to keep users engaged while the app loads.
 This was mainly due to the slow speed of the free deployment I used.